TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Bubbles appearing from fish

+- Remove the need to specify all frames in test scene images
+	- As well as in test animations

+- Make a tree out of time measurement profiler calls and get summary just from "fps" or "whole regeneration"

 - Sound should be loaded from the smallest to the biggest
 	- So that effects are loaded first
 	- New synchronization